xavi-diaz/RAIDER/README.md

-For more information, read the abstract of the pdf found inside the doc folder.
+For more information, read the abstract of the pdf found inside the doc folder (coming soon...)